 Dawn Jewell, Chair

-Dawn Jewell is the South Platte Basin Water Resources Supervisor for the City of Aurora.
+Dawn Jewell is the South Platte Basin Water Resources Manager for the City of Aurora.
 She has worked in Water Resources, focusing on the South Platte River, for the Aurora Water Department since 2007.
-Her focus has been on building relationships with Aurora’s partners in the municipal, industrial, agricultural, environmental, and recreational communities while looking for sustainable options for long-term grown for the City of Aurora, a city of over 370,000 people.
-Dawn holds a Bachelor of Science in Land Use with an emphasis in environment and resources from Metro State University and is a 2014
+Her focus has been on building relationships with Aurora’s partners in the municipal, industrial, agricultural, environmental, and recreational communities while looking for sustainable options for long-term grown for the City of Aurora, a city of 400,000 people.
+Dawn holds a Bachelor of Science in Land Use with an emphasis in environment and resources from Metro State University and is a 2014 alumnus of the Water Education Colorado Water Leaders Program.
+She serves on the boards for the Brighton and New Brantner Extension Ditch Companies as well as the Ditch and Reservoir Company Alliance (DARCA) board.

-Dawn Jewell is the South Platte Basin Water Resources Supervisor for the City of Aurora.
+Dawn Jewell is the South Platte Basin Water Resources Manager for the City of Aurora.
 She has worked in Water Resources, focusing on the South Platte River, for the Aurora Water Department since 2007.
-Her focus has been on building relationships with Aurora’s partners in the municipal, industrial, agricultural, environmental, and recreational communities while looking for sustainable options for long-term grown for the City of Aurora, a city of over 370,000 people.
-Dawn holds a Bachelor of Science in Land Use with an emphasis in environment and resources from Metro State University and is a 2014
+Her focus has been on building relationships with Aurora’s partners in the municipal, industrial, agricultural, environmental, and recreational communities while looking for sustainable options for long-term grown for the City of Aurora, a city of 400,000 people.
+Dawn holds a Bachelor of Science in Land Use with an emphasis in environment and resources from Metro State University and is a 2014 alumnus of the Water Education Colorado Water Leaders Program.
+She serves on the boards for the Brighton and New Brantner Extension Ditch Companies as well as the Ditch and Reservoir Company Alliance (DARCA) board.

 Myles Baker, Treasurer